 Lemon is a rich source of vitamin C, an essential nutrient that protects the body against immune system deficiencies.

-Malaria can be cured by consuming one teaspoon lemon juice with one teaspoon white onion juice three times a day.
+Malaria can be prevented by consuming one teaspoon lemon juice with one teaspoon white onion juice three times a day.

-Indigestion can be cured by consuming the mixture of lemon juice and baking powder with water.
+Indigestion can be prevented by consuming the mixture of lemon juice and baking powder with water.

 Drinking lemon juice with honey, reduces chest pain, head-ache and indigestion.